-Vickie Yates Brown Glisson was appointed secretary of the Kentucky Cabinet for Health and Family Services by Governor Bevin on Dec.
-9, 2015.
+Vickie Yates Brown Glisson was appointed Secretary of the Kentucky Cabinet for Health and Family Services (CHFS) by Governor Matthew G. Bevin on December 9, 2015.

-An attorney with extensive experience in health care law and finance with special expertise in the privacy, security and technology transfer of health information, Secretary Glisson served as a special assistant to University of Louisville President James Ramsey beginning in 2006 and worked closely with the University of Louisville Foundation and President Ramsey on planning development, building partnerships and securing Tax Increment Finance funding for Nucleus: Kentucky’s Innovation Center at the University of Louisville.
-In 2008, Glisson was named president and CEO of Nucleus and oversaw its mission fostering the growth of innovative research and technology companies in the Louisville area.
+An attorney with extensive experience in health care law and finance with special expertise in the privacy, security and technology transfer of health information, Secretary Glisson worked closely with the University of Louisville Foundation on planning development, building partnerships and securing Tax Increment Finance (TIF) funding for Nucleus: Kentucky’s Innovation Center at the University of Louisville.
+In 2008, Glisson was named President and CEO of Nucleus and oversaw its mission of fostering the growth of innovative research and technology companies in the Louisville area.

 Glisson has received a number of honors, including selection in The Best Lawyers of America, Kentucky Super Lawyer and The Guide to the Leading Healthcare Lawyers in America.
-Glisson was named the 2013 Woman of Influence by Louisville’s Business First magazine.
+In 2013, Glisson was named the Woman of Influence by Louisville’s Business First magazine.
 She also received the 2013 Martha Layne Collins Leadership Award for Women Leading Kentucky.
-Glisson was selected as the Ernst and Young 2013 Supporter of Entrepreneurship for South Central Ohio and Kentucky and was a finalist for the Business First 2013 Business Leader of the Year Award.
+Glisson was selected as the Ernst & Young 2013 Supporter of Entrepreneurship for South Central Ohio and Kentucky and was a finalist for Business First’s 2013 Business Leader of the Year Award.
 She also received the 2013 Silver Fleur de Lis Award for fostering technology research and innovation from Greater Louisville Inc., the Metro Chamber of Commerce.

 A Spencer County native, Secretary Glisson is a magna cum laude graduate of Georgetown College and the University of Kentucky College of Law.
 She resides in Louisville with her husband.